Sangean HDT-1

 The bit-error-rate display behaves strangely and the numbers make no sense.
 Evidently this function requires the transmission of a special test signal.

-The signal-strength indicator shows the RF level in 18 steps on a numerical display and bargraph.
+The signal-strength indicator actually reflects S/N. It shows it in 18 steps on a numerical display and bargraph.
 On FM it stays pegged at 18 until the signal drops to 34 dBf, 10 dB below where stereo channel blending begins.
 Modulation near 15 kHz drops the reading regardless of RF level.
 On AM the indicator is rather unstable on an unmodulated carrier and varies wildly with any modulation.

 The spectral display has ten bands centered at roughly 55, 77, 122, 261, 522, 1045, 2090, 4180, 8360, and 16720 Hz.
 The dynamic range is 70 dB.